 There are plenty of reasons to begin making improvements to your life, starting today.
 From working towards becoming a morning person, to picking up running again, to focusing on reducing anxiety, or even just working on your all-around health and wellness - creating a healthy routine now will lay the groundwork for a better future.

 Strength training is another key component for laying that foundation.
 We may understand the importance of moving each day, but building muscle tends to fall by the wayside.
-Here are five of the best reasons to make strength training a part of your life:
+Here are five of the best reasons to make strength training a part of your life.

-Boost brain power.
 We know how good it feels to be productive during the day.
 Did you know that strengthening your muscles can help with that?
 Any type of exercise will keep your brain healthy, but studies have found that resistance training can actually help even more - especially in older adults.

-Look good, feel good.
 Building muscle can improve your personal body image, and all-around confidence.
-Youll be walking taller (not only because muscle tone improves posture), and people will start asking: what is making them so happy lately?
+You'll be walking taller (not only because muscle tone improves posture), and people will start asking: what is making them so happy lately?

-Make work more positive.
-If youre not always your happiest self at the office, studies have shown that lifting can make you feel more positive.
-Those good endorphins will be pumping through your body, and youll most likely be sleeping much better - a big key in reducing stress.
+If you're not always your happiest self at the office, studies have shown that lifting can make you feel more positive.
+Those good endorphins will be pumping through your body, and you'll most likely be sleeping much better - a big key in reducing stress.
 Studies suggest that weight lifting specifically can lead to a better nights sleep!

 Strength training will help you lose weight more effectively than with cardio alone, as it gives your metabolism a big kick of power.
 This means when binge-watching your favorite TV show your body is still working hard and burning fat.
 How great is that?

 Any type of exercise is important with long-term health, but adding a little extra strength training to your routine will go a long way!
-[Credit: Schwecherl, Laura.
-19 Reasons to Start Strength Training.
-Greatist.]